 What we don’t: Does not excel in any particular performance category.

 Arc'teryx's venerable Atom collection has been a consistent favorite of ours over the years, and the flagship design has a lot to offer.
-This synthetic hoody strikes a nice balance for both casual and performance use with a durable yet soft 100%-nylon shell, stretchy fleece side panels for comfort and ventilation, and Arc’teryx’s celebrated Stormhood, which is helmet-compatible and comes complete with a small brim.
+This synthetic hoody strikes a nice balance for both casual and performance use with a durable yet soft 100%-nylon shell, stretchy fleece side panels for comfort and ventilation, and Arc’teryx’s celebrated StormHood, which is helmet-compatible and comes complete with a small brim.
 We also love the sleek look and variety of classy colorways to choose from, making it a great around-town piece.
-You don't get the air permeability of a design like the Nano-Air above, but the Atom is cozy, hardwearing, and boasts the top-notch build quality we've come to expect from Arc'teryx.
+You don't get the air permeability of a design like Arc'teryx's own Proton above or Patagonia's Nano-Air below, but the Atom is cozy, hardwearing, and boasts the top-notch build quality we've come to expect from Arc'teryx.

 The Atom Hoody was our first-ever synthetic jacket way back in the early 2010s, and it still has a place in our hearts as a versatile, durable, and comfortable mid- and outer layer.
-For comparison’s sake, the Atom’s face fabric cuts wind and resists wear a bit better than that of the Nano-Air, and it’s certainly softer and cozier than a down-mimicking piece like the Nano Puff above.
-That said, it is a bit bulky for light-and-fast missions, and it doesn't provide the level of weather resistance we look for in a backcountry layer.
-If you’re looking for a lighter option for summer adventuring, the Atom also comes in a Lightweight version ($240), which uses 40-gram Coreloft insulation and features uninsulated sleeves.
-But at the end of the day, the standard Atom's versatility is second to none, earning it a spot near the top of our list this season.
+For comparison’s sake, the Atom’s face fabric cuts wind and resists wear a bit better than that of the Nano-Air below, and it’s certainly softer and cozier than a down-mimicking piece like the Nano Puff above.
+That said, it's a bit bulky for light-and-fast missions and doesn't provide the level of weather resistance we look for in a backcountry layer.
+But no jacket is perfect, and the Atom's all-around versatility earns it a respectable finish on our list this season.

 See the Arc'teryx Atom Hoody

-Rab Cirrus Flex 2.0 women's synthetic jacketCategory: Performance
+Rab Cirrus Flex Insulated Hooded Women's synthetic jacketCategory: Performance

 What we like: A versatile and mountain-ready synthetic jacket at a great price.